Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 How does AI improve delivery ETA accuracy to 95%+?

 Achieving 95%+ ETA accuracy within 15-minute windows requires three capabilities: multi-signal ingestion from real-time traffic, weather, GPS, and order feeds; continuous recomputation that updates every active delivery’s ETA as conditions change; and constraint depth processing 180+ variables simultaneously per computation.
-Systems operating at this level across billions of deliveries have proven 95%+ accuracy is achievable at enterprise scale.
+Locus customers operating at this level across billions of deliveries have proven 95%+ accuracy is achievable at enterprise scale.

 The Business Impact of Breaking the 95% Barrier

-When ETA accuracy crosses the 95% threshold within tight delivery windows, the downstream effects are immediate and measurable across multiple business functions.
+When delivery ETA accuracy crosses the 95% threshold within tight delivery windows, the downstream effects are immediate and measurable across multiple business functions.

 WISMO volume reduction.
 Fewer missed windows means fewer customers asking where their order is.
 Organizations that improve ETA accuracy to 95%+ report significant drops in WISMO contact volume, freeing support capacity for higher-value interactions and directly reducing per-delivery service costs.

 First-attempt delivery rate improvement.
 Accurate ETAs mean customers are actually present and prepared when the delivery arrives.
 First-attempt success rates climb, which eliminates re-delivery costs, reduces fleet utilization waste, and improves driver productivity — each driver completes more successful deliveries per shift instead of cycling back to failed stops.
+This is the hallmark of last mile excellence.

 Customer retention and competitive differentiation.
 Reliable delivery windows shift the customer perception of logistics from a pain point to a brand strength.
 In markets where 55% of consumers will switch for more reliable delivery (Capgemini), ETA accuracy becomes a retention mechanism that directly protects revenue.
 For third-party logistics providers operating on net margins of 3–8% (Armstrong & Associates), SLA accuracy improvements can determine whether they win or lose client contracts.

-Also Read: How Enterprise Retailers Build and Scale Multi-Carrier Delivery Networks – Locus
+Also Read: How Enterprise Retailers Build and Scale Multi-Carrier Delivery Networks

 Last-mile cost optimization.
 Last-mile delivery already consumes 41–53% of total supply chain spend (Capgemini Research Institute).
 Reducing failed deliveries through better ETA accuracy is one of the highest-leverage cost optimization moves available — it attacks the most expensive segment of the logistics chain at the point where waste is highest and visibility has historically been lowest.